apache/mesos/docs/docker-containerizer.md

 Docker Containerizer will run the user's command wrapped with `/bin/sh -c` which will also become parameters to the image entrypoint.

-## Recover Docker containers on slave recovery
+## Recover Docker containers on agent recovery

-The Docker containerizer supports recovering Docker containers when the slave restarts, which supports both when the slave is running in a Docker container or not.
+The Docker containerizer supports recovering Docker containers when the agent restarts, which supports both when the agent is running in a Docker container or not.

 With the `--docker_mesos_image` flag enabled, the Docker containerizer